rohitkannan/rohitkannan.github.io/_pages/about.md

 I presented my work to the ANSI group at Los Alamos National Laboratory

 **March 2020:** My work with Jim Luedtke and Line Roald on *Stochastic DC Optimal Power Flow with Reserve Saturation* was featured on the UW-Madison <a href = "https://www.engr.wisc.edu/news/power-tools-new-math-model-optimizes-energy/" target="_blank">College of Engineering News Website </a>

-**February 2020:** I gave a short talk and presented a poster on *Predict, then smart optimize with stochastic programming* at the <a href = "http://www.ipam.ucla.edu/programs/workshops/intersections-between-control-learning-and-optimization/" target="_blank">IPAM 2020 Workshop</a> on Intersections between Control, Learning and Optimization <a href = "https://rohitkannan.github.io/presentations/Kannan_IPAM20_DDSAA.pdf" target="_blank">[Poster]</a>

 You can find older news items [here](https://rohitkannan.github.io/news/)